 In some cases, say when placing an asset into a native document, you access a file in Windows Explorer or Mac Finder.
 To get to the file system location of the locally downloaded file, use the Reveal File option.

-For backwards compatibility with AEM desktop app v1.x, the files revealed are served from a local network share, exposing locally available files only.
+For backwards compatibility with Experience Manager desktop app v1.x, the files revealed are served from a local network share, exposing locally available files only.
 The desktop paths of the revealed files are the same as the paths created by app v1.x.

 Do not use Reveal File option to edit assets in native applications.
 Instead, use the Edit actions.
 To know more, see Advanced workflow: collaborate on same files and avoid editing conflicts.

 Open assets for editing when you want to make changes and upload the updated assets to AExperience ManagerEM server.
 To avoid conflicts with edits of other users, use the app to initiate an editing session.
 Before you start editing, ensure that the asset does not have a lock icon on it, that is, another user is not editing the asset.